Alexandre Arrechea

 Internationally acclaimed as one of the founding members of the Cuban collective Los Carpinteros [The Carpenters], active from 1991 to 2003, Arrechea began his solo career in the same year.
 Some of his notable projects include "Nolimits" (2013), a monumental project featuring ten sculptures inspired by iconic New York City buildings along Park Avenue, and "Katrina Chairs" (2016), erected at the Coachella Music Festival in Palm Springs, California, USA.

-In 2020, during Miami Art Week, Arrechea created "Dreaming with Lions," an immersive rotunda resembling a vast forum-cum-library installed at Faena Miami Beach.
-This commission symbolizes humanity's resilience in the face of formidable challenges, showcasing the ability to persist even amid adversity.
-In 2023, he collaborated with Carlos Acosta and a host of international creatives at the Birmingham Royal Ballet in the UK.
-There, he showcased his talent by crafting mesmerizing set and costume designs for "Black Sabbath: The Ballet."
+In 2020, during Miami artweek, Arrechea created "Dreaming with Lions," an immersive rotunda resembling a vast forum-cum-library installed at Faena Miami Beach.
+This commission symbolizes humanity's resilience in the face of formidable challenges, showcasing the ability to persist even in the midst of adversity.

 ARTWORKS

-Your Intervention is Needed, 2021
+Your intervention is needed, 2021

-51 x 51 x 7 inches
+carved wood Size: 51 x 51 x 7 inches

-At Work, 2021
+At work, 2021

-Bird’s Eye View, 2021
+Bird’s eye view, 2021

 Arrangement, 2021